gnunicorn/discourse-plugin-sidebar/README.md

     cd ..
     RAILS_ENV=production rake assets:precompile

-Then restart your discourse and refresh your browser.

-Enjoy.
+** You might also want to add the [simple-sidebar-theme-plugin](https://github.com/ligthyear/discourse-plugin-simple-sidebar-theme)**.

 ## Configuration

-This plugin comes with to configuration options, to be found under the `uncategorized` section in the admin SiteSettings:
+This plugin comes with to configuration options, to be found under the `Sidebar` section in the admin SiteSettings:

 They work as follows:

  - **sidebar widgets**: is a '|'-separated list of the widgets to load.
 What is not listed here won't be loaded in the sidebar.
 The order is from top to bottom. _Attention_: not all widgets show up on all pages.
+ - **sidebar free text**: you can add your own free-field text here to be rendered in the 'freetext' plugin.
  - **sidebar fb page**: add the facebook page of the sidebar Facebook-Page-Widget is supposed to use
+ - **sidebar forum news category**: give the category-slug to the category to be used by the "forum_news"-widget

+### Reply as New topic

+As when the sidebar is wrapped around the topic, it reduces the space and drops the right gutter (if the other plugins does enforce that), it drops the `reply as new topic feature`.
+To bring it back, the plugins provides this as a post-menu-action.
+Add it to the action menu to get it back.

+## Compability

+ - [Curated Home](https://github.com/ligthyear/discourse-curated-home) allows you to configure a sidebar using this plugin.

 ## Changelog:

+ * 2014-12-25:
+   - fix naming issue of files to make sure sidebar can import the widgets
+   - clean ups
+   - update docs
+   - use all widgets per default

+ * 2014-11-27:
+   - plenty of more widgets
+   - plenty of design fixes

- * 2012-05-15:
+ * 2014-05-15:
    - Update Readme
    - Add docs for Plugin-Plugin-Developers